-Contractors will be expected to fully cooperate with the WSST Board in planning and implementing any changes to the workforce service delivery system, including changes in the number, type and/or configuration of facilities as deemed necessary and appropriate by the Board.
+Contractors will be expected to fully cooperate with the WSST Board in planning and implementing any changes to the workforce service delivery system.

-Contractors will be expected to fully cooperate with the Board in the development and implementation of partnerships and collaborations with other community organizations to maximize resources and services for the benefit of workforce center customers.
+Contractors will be expected to fully cooperate with the Board in the development and implementation of partnerships and collaborations with other co munity organizations to maximize resources and services for the benefit of workforce system customers.
 This includes any Memorandum of Understanding (MOU) or other agreement as may be entered into by the Board.
 This does not preclude the contractor from initiating such partnerships on their own.